 With an LRV of 61, it will add a bit of life to a room – not drastically so, but it is on the lighter side of things.
 It will hold its own quite well in a WELL lit South facing room and won’t get washed out too much at the height of the day.
 In a room without as much natural light you might notice the colours are a wee bit more vibrant and slightly more green.

 Carolina Gull is one of my all-time fave blue/green paint colours.
 It has a nice blend of blue, green and gray, leaning slightly more the green/gray than the blue.
 It has a nice earth-toned feeling while still holding onto some colour.

 The LRV of Carolina Gull is 27.0, so it’s quite low – particularly compared to some of the more fresh and bright colours on this page.
-In a well-lit room this won’t be a problem at all and it will add a nice visual weight to the room.
-In a low-light room it will also be very pretty and perhaps just a bit more rich looking.
+In a well-lit room, this won’t be a problem at all and it will add a nice visual weight to the room.
+In a low-light room, it will also be very pretty and perhaps just a bit richer looking.